 Students should report any faults or repairs required to the Works Department as soon as possible by completing a reporting form at the Lodge or e-mailing: firstname.lastname@example.org.

 We aim to respond to emergency maintenance requests immediately during normal working hours (see below) otherwise within 1 hour of reporting the incident to the Lodge.
 We aim to respond to urgent maintenance requests within 2 working days and non-urgent requests within 5 working days.
 Generally we will endeavour to complete repairs as soon as practicable although non-urgent repairs may, where appropriate, be left to the next vacation period.

 Safety or emergency defects should be drawn to the attention of the Duty Porter.
-Reported defects will be graded by the Works Manager as to the degree of urgency, e.g. emergency, urgent and non-urgent.
+Reported defects will be graded by the Maintenance Operations Manager as to the degree of urgency, e.g. emergency, urgent and non-urgent.

 - Priority 1: Emergency repairs; to be completed within 24 hours.
 (Any repair required to avoid a danger to health, a risk to the safety of residents or serious damage to buildings or residents' belongings).